15 Comments

 No, I don't want to live under a repressive, authoritarian government.
 Can you imagine having a protest at the Capitol and then having Trump's Justice Department scouring every photo, video, credit card record, cell phone record, flight manifest, and social media post looking for a way to charge every protester with insurrection?
 Also, he might use intelligence agencies to monitor U.S. citizens on false pretexts.
 Trump might even try find a way to have Big Tech suppress the political opposition!
 I will be looking at Independent RFK Jr., the No Labels, Green, and of course Libertarian candidates for president when they are nominated.
 Thanks for the warning from the moral high ground.
 I found it comforting.

 Trump's many misdeeds and crimes have been extensively documented, and the purpose of my article was not to re-hash or "prove" this voluminous reporting.
 It would have been inappropriate for this venue, and unnecessary, frankly, in context.
 Rather my goal was to run through, conceptually, how these basic components of social life relate to one another in order to make sense of the Trump phenomenon and what it means for the choices facing us.
-There's a lot of material here that has nothing to do with Trump because I'm actually much more interested in how the industrialization has generated profoundly civilizational changes that we don't understand well, even while living in the middle of them.
+There's a lot of material here that has nothing to do with Trump because I'm actually much more interested in how industrialization has generated profound civilizational changes that we don't understand well, even while living in the middle of them.
 If the concepts that underlie your sense-making prevent you from reading about or believing or acknowledging the turpitude of Trump's character, I can't help you.

 I'm glad to hear you're not a Trump supporter.
 If you don't like Biden, I may disagree with you, but this is the nature of democracy.
 However, Trump and his supporters don't believe in democracy, and this is the problem I'm trying to explain and draw attention to.
 Unfortunately, in our two party system, none of these other candidates stand a chance to win the general election, and so if you're in a swing state, they'll only play the role of spoiler.
 Voting for RFK Jr. or whomever may be better than voting for Trump, but (assuming Haley doesn't miraculously beat him in the primaries), it's a complete fantasy that you'll get your preferred outcome (i.e., neither candidate) with this choice.
 This is also the nature of democracy: one frequently has to compromise and do the thing that yields one's least-bad outcome.
 The fantasy won't relieve you of the moral obligations inherent to the choices you make when voting.